Prepaid funeral plans pros and cons in 2023

 Whether or not you should buy a funeral plan depends on your personal circumstances and budget.
-If you want to arrange and pay for everything yourself, then buying a plan could be a good idea.
-Families can struggle paying for a funeral so making arrangements in advance could help.
+If you want to arrange and pay for everything yourself, then buying a plan could be worth it.
+Families can struggle paying for a funeral, so making arrangements in advance could help.

 Who pays for your funeral when you die?